yawgmoth/CI-0129/_pages/lab3.md

 You will have to change several things in the domain for this to work:

  - You need a new predicate to represent the restriction of which elevator can stop on which floor
+ - The problem file needs to use the new predicate to properly restrict the three elevators.
+You can do this by manually writing out which floors each elevator can reach.
  - Passengers need to be able to leave the elevator on floors that are not their destination.
 One way to do this is to give passengers a position, and when they leave the elevator at a floor, their position changes to that floor.
 Only **when** they leave on their destination floor will they "disappear" and be marked as served.
- - The problem file needs to use the new predicate to properly restrict the three elevators.
-Do this by manually writing out which floors each elevator can reach.

 For both tasks, report the plans found by the planner in your report.
 Do not just use the output from the planner, but describe it in words.
 Also mention any inefficient or otherwise strange behavior that you may notice.

 ## Submission